 Split Old Town is a historical and cultural center in Croatia and consequently a popular travel spot for visitors from all over the world.
 During a visit to this wonderful UNESCO World Heritage city, there are a lot of exciting and beautiful things you can do: for example, you can explore the many magnificent buildings of the Diocletian’s Palace, shop at local markets, enjoy nature in the Marjan Forest Park and stroll along the picturesque promenade at the harbor.
 The attractions of Split’s old town are almost innumerable and a real highlight of every stroll through the city.
-But what are the best places to visit in Split and which activities shouldn’t you miss on any visit?
+But what are the best things to do in Split and which places you shouldn’t miss on any visit?

-In this blog post you will find the best attractions and the most beautiful pictures of Split Old Town in Croatia.
+In this travel guide you will find the best attractions and the most beautiful pictures of Split Old Town in Croatia.
 There are also useful tips on parking and where to stay in the charming city center!

 General information about the old town of Split

 Split in Croatia has around 210,000 inhabitants and is, after the capital city of Zagreb, the second largest city in the country.
 The history of the old town of Split is about 1,700 years old, and its main attraction is the Diocletian’s Palace, which was declared a UNESCO World Heritage Site in 1979.
 On top of that, many cultural events and festivals take place here, and numerous museums and exhibitions delight locals as well as travelers.